@PersistenceContext

 </persistence>

-This file defines a persistence unit named OrderManagement
+This file defines a persistence unit named OrderManagement, which uses

 elements specify managed persistence classes: entity classes, embeddable